0,10 Exhibition

-The Last Futurist Exhibition of Paintings 0,10 (pronounced "zero-ten") was an exhibition presented by the Dobychina Art Bureau at Marsovo Pole, Petrograd, from 19 December 1915 to 17 January 1916.
+The Last Futurist Exhibition of Paintings 0,10 (pronounced "zero-ten"; Последняя футуристическая выставка картин «0,10») was an exhibition presented by the Dobychina Art Bureau at Marsovo Pole, Petrograd, from 19 December 1915 to 17 January 1916.
 The exhibition was important in inaugurating a form of non-objective art called Suprematism, introducing a daring visual vernacular composed of geometric forms of varying colour, and in signifying the end of Russia's previous leading art movement, Cubo-Futurism, hence the exhibition's full name.
 The sort of geometric abstraction relating to Suprematism was distinct in the apparent kinetic motion and angular shapes of its elements.

-Origin of the name

-The mysterious number 0,10 refers to a figure of thought: Zero, either because it was expected that after the destruction of the old world, the year zero could begin again, or because the artists exhibiting wanted to find the core of painting, and ten, because ten artists were originally scheduled to participate.
+The title "0,10" refers to a figure of thought: Zero, either because it was expected that after the destruction of the old world, the year zero could begin again, or because the artists exhibiting wanted to find the core of painting, and ten, because ten artists were originally scheduled to participate.
 In fact, there were fourteen artists who participated in the exhibition.

-The non-numerical part of the exhibition's name - "Last Exhibition of Futurist Paintings" - was coined by the display's main organiser, Ivan Puni.
+The non-numerical part of the exhibition's name, Last Exhibition of Futurist Paintings, was coined by the display's main organizer, Ivan Puni.

-Background
+Background and planning

-The first all-Futurist exhibition in Russia, "Tramway V", which was organised by Puni, opened in March that year.
-Vladimir Tatlin was the main focus of the exhibition, and the display was met with hostility that ultimately led to a succés de scandale.
-The public response to this previous exhibition would eventually lead Puni to bring together one last exhibition, the 0,10 Exhibition.

-Throughout that year, Kazimir Malevich was busily writing and painting about his new art movement inspired by Cubo-Futurism, Suprematism.
+In March 1915, Puni had organized the Tramway V: First Futurist Exhibition in Petrograd, which included work by Kazimir Malevich, Vladimir Tatlin, Lyubov Popova, Olga Rozanova, Nadezhda Udaltsova, and Alexandra Ekster.
+Over the following months, Malevich developed a body of non-objective work in his studio, producing his first composition featuring a black quadrilateral on a white ground during the summer of 1915.
+In September, Puni visited Malevich's studio and learned of the new work.
+Malevich, concerned that his ideas would be copied, composed his first text on Suprematism with the help of the composer Mikhail Matyushin.
+By October, Malevich was planning a dedicated Suprematist section within the exhibition without Puni's knowledge.